¿Cuáles son los pasos y soluciones clave para la fundición a presión de carcasas de aluminio??

 Aluminum shells need a runner system that delivers molten metal evenly without turbulence (which causes porosity).
 Key design parameters:

-Runner ComponentShell-Specific DesignRazón fundamental
+Runner ComponentShell-Specific DesignRationale

-Inner GateFan-shaped (width 3-5x wall thickness)- Positioned at the shell’s thickest area (P.EJ., a 2mm-thick edge)Fan shape distributes metal gently; thick-area positioning prevents premature solidification.
+Inner GateFan-shaped (width 3-5x wall thickness)- Positioned at the shell’s thickest area (p.ej., a 2mm-thick edge)Fan shape distributes metal gently; thick-area positioning prevents premature solidification.

-Cross RunnerDiameter = √(shell weight in grams) (P.EJ., 6mm for a 30g phone shell)- Curved path (no sharp turns >90°)Prevents turbulence (critical for thin walls <1milímetros); curved paths reduce pressure loss.
+Cross RunnerDiameter = √(shell weight in grams) (p.ej., 6mm for a 30g phone shell)- Curved path (no sharp turns >90°)Prevents turbulence (critical for thin walls <1milímetros); curved paths reduce pressure loss.

 2.3 Sistema de enfriamiento